Prepayments are available March 1 - Sept. 30

 - ALWAYS INCLUDE THE PARCEL NUMBER YOU WISH TO PAY ON YOUR CHECK!
 Prepayments may only be made by handwritten check or online bill pay.
 MAKE SURE your online bill pay provider includes the parcel number as your account number on your check.

-- You may pay any amount over $20, any time between March 1 and September 30 each year.
+- You may pay any amount (we prefer payments over $20), any time between March 1 and September 30 each year.
 Prepayments will be held in a separate account until bills are generated each year.
 They will be applied before bills are mailed, and your mailed or online bill will reflect your outstanding balance.
 Overpayments MAY NOT be refunded unless there is a change in circumstances and the taxpayer will no longer owe taxes to Clay County in the future.
 Prepayments cannot be adjusted, refunded, or applied to taxes at any time between March 1 and September 30 each year.
 They will be applied to the annual tax bill in late October, and refunds and adjustments will be made one time, after the annual tax bills have been generated.
 No prepayments will be accepted after September 30 or before March 1 each year.
 Taxpayers do not earn interest on prepaid money.

 - We cannot help you estimate the amount of taxes you will owe.
 Please use previous tax bills to estimate the amount you should pre-pay--taking into account any changes in the property you owned, or any changes in the levy rates that apply to your address.
 If you own different property this year than last, you can roughly estimate the taxes using the following calculations: